ANDRVV/pynetsys/README.md

 # PYNETSYS

-pynetsys is a collection of tools and malicious packets..
+pynetsys is a collection of tools and malicious packets.

 Developed by Andrea Vaccaro from ANDRVV (c) 2022